jiangheng90/editeur.js/readme.md

   </a>
 </p>

    Editeur is a rich text editor.
-It is build just for improving my coding skill.
-At begining I want to design it as a mvvm component in vue.js framwork, but when I working on it, I found many of my idea was very hard to fullfill.
-When I finish it I found it is no different from WYSIWYG Editor such as Quill or TinyMCE.
-Some of its methods such as the update document function has may problems, it may be rewrited later.
-I think as a tool it is far from being available to use for most users.
+It was designed as a component in vue.js and must be work on it.
+But during development, some  solution in it was fialed, so it was no need to be design like that, and I changed it into js module, and the package type is umd.there is no different in document operation from WYSIWYG Editor such as Quill or TinyMCE.
+But Some methods has may problems and not efficient, it may be changed later maybe.
+For now, I think as a tool it is far from being available for production. it just for reference only.

 ## CDN
 import in html